deannreid/The-Prober/README.md

 ```
 Captures a variety of system information, saving results to the specified folder in separate files for each test and encodes the full output to B64 to easily get it off the box.

-**Legal Disclaimer**: Don't be a dick.
+**Legal Disclaimer**: Please don't be a dick.
 Only use this if you are legally allowed to do so.